ivonakikerkovska/snaplogic/Zadaca1.md

 Maper- To transform incoming data using the given mappings Filter- To filter a document data by given expression Sort- to sort the data
-Excel Formatter - to convert the document in xlsx format File Write - to write and save the new data
+CSV Formatter - to convert the document in csv format File Write - to write and save the new data

 Additional notes